technology-group-solutions-llc/ansible-meraki/README.md

 # scripts

 ## create_yaml_from_csv.py
 This script will prompt for a CSV file to use as input.
 Next, it will prompt for the Network Name you want to search the CSV file for.
-It will then search the CSV file for column headings of "device_name, serial_no, site_name, site_address" and rows that have the site_name set to the Network name specified, and output the data from those columns to a devices.yaml file which can be used as input to the playbooks.
+It will then search the CSV file for column headings of "hostname, serial, net_name, site_address" and rows that have the site_name set to the Network name specified, and output the data from those columns to a devices.yaml file which can be used as input to the playbooks.

 ## create_port_yaml_from_csv.py
 This script will prompt for a CSV file to use as input.
 It will then search the CSV file for column headings of "Meraki_Port, Name, Access_Policy, Access_Trunk, Access_Native_VLAN, Tagged_VLANs, Port_Tag, STP_guard, PoE, S_N" and rows that have the S_N set, Access_Policy not set to "Not_Used", and the Meraki_Port is not 1.
 It will then output the data from those columns to a ports.yaml file which can be used as input to the playbook.